 Between 25 August and 23 December 2017, the World Health Organization estimate that 655,000 Rohingya have crossed the border from Myanmar into Cox’s Bazar, Bangladesh joining approximately 300,000 that had fled in earlier waves of displacement .
 Respiratory and skin infections, measles, and acute watery diarrhoea risks remain high with increasingly crowded living conditions, inadequate water and sanitation facilities, and low vaccination coverage .

-As of 26 December 2017, a total of 2,526 suspected cases of diphtheria have been reported .
-Four laboratory samples were found to be positive for diphtheria at the Institute of Epidemiology, Disease Control and Research in Bangladesh earlier in December .
-Further test results are pending .
-New diphtheria treatment and isolation centres have recently opened.
-Emergency medical teams are travelling from the UK to support the treatment of severe diphtheria cases within some of the newly operational facilities .
-Additional travel health advice and recommendations are available for these travellers.
+As of 6 January 2018, a total of 3,523 clinically suspected cases of diphtheria have been reported; of the 185 cases tested, 58 have been laboratory confirmed .
+Emergency medical teams are travelling from the UK to support the treatment of severe diphtheria cases within some of the newly operational diphtheria treatment and isolation centres .
+Additional travel health advice and recommendations are available for these travellers [see below].

 Advice for travellers

 Ensure you are up to date with routine vaccinations (e.g. MMR) and booster doses as recommended in the UK.
 Those working with refugees in this crisis should seek advice regarding diphtheria vaccination from their deploying organisation, even if up to date with the UK schedule.
 Further general advice for those going to areas of humanitarian crisis can also be found in our factsheet.